Ahead of Mother’s Day, we spoke to Dr Bronwyn Graham, an MQ-funded scientist who is mum to 2 year old Henry and 6 month old Olive.

 I think what’s happening at the moment is that we are seeing people coming to the system in their 50s and 60s and they’ve very often had these problems throughout their whole life.

 There are two problems with that: one is, sometimes we can fix them but it means that they have spent the vast majority of their lives living with a problem that was ultimately treatable decades ago, and that’s really sad.
 The other thing is that we know with all illness, the earlier you can identify a problem the better the prognosis is – the better the chances are that that person will be able to live a quality life – I really hope that that’s something we can improve upon in the very near future.

-What are the main challenges and opportunities facing your son’s generation?
+What are the main challenges and opportunities facing your children's generation?

 It’s interesting because I think that the challenges are the same as the opportunities.

 The flip side of that is that those sorts of challenges can also very good opportunities.
-If Henry grows up and is living in a remote community and develops depression, he can hop on his laptop and have a Skype session with a psychologist.
+If Henry or Olive grow up and live in a remote community and develops depression, they can hop on their laptops and have a Skype session with a psychologist.
 You would have never been able to do that before.
 E-health is one of the really exciting developments that we’ve seen emerge in the last 10 years.

-The other thing is that Henry will be growing up in one of the most tolerant and accepting societies, particularly in respects to mental health.
-We’ve seen a change with the stigma associated with mental health even in my short lifetime – and I can’t imagine how much that’s going to progress throughout Henry’s lifetime.
+The other thing is that they will be growing up in one of the most tolerant and accepting societies, particularly in respects to mental health.
+We’ve seen a change with the stigma associated with mental health even in my short lifetime – and I can’t imagine how much that’s going to progress throughout Henry and Olive's lifetime.